dragonflydb/documentation/docs/command-reference/acl/list.md

 ---
-description: Returh which user is authenticated with the current connection
+description: Shows the currently active ACL rules in the Dragonfly server
 ---

 # ACL LIST